nazihahmed/DemoApp/README.md

 # Planck Full-Stack app

-Demo app with Login capabilities and list of items
+Demo app with Login capabilities and list of shopping items

+* Login is persisted with a secure cookie
+* Pagination and Filters are stored in query params
+* Logout clears the cookie and redirects to home page

 ## Developing

-Once you've installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+> It is required to install node.js on the machine to run the app Once you've installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash